Battle of Guam (1944): Japanese

 One gun of a 4-gun Japanese dual purpose 120 mm battery on hill east of the Orote Peninsula airfield.
 Revetments 21 feet in diameter and 6 feet deep.
 A 2 in pipe served as a speaking tube communicating from the command post to the guns.

 Takashina positioned most of his troops to protect the airfields and Apra Harbor.
 The 48th Independent Mixed Brigade was around Agana, with 320th Battalion manning the defenses between Adelup Point and Tumon Bay, the 321st around Agana Bay, and the 322nd around Tumon Bay.
 The 319th Battalion was held in reserve east of Agana.
 Takashina placed most of his artillery in this sector, at the disposal of the 48th Independent Mixed Brigade.
-Naval troops were located around Agana, and Takashina established his headquarters on the Fronte Plateau.
+Naval troops were located around Agana, and Takashina established his headquarters on the Fonte Plateau.
 The Agat sector was held by the 38th Infantry Regiment, the 54th Keibitai and the 755th Air Group, re-roled as a ground combat unit.
-Since Takashina could not be certain where the Americans intended to land, other units were disposed around the rest of the island.
+Since Takashina could not be certain where the Americans intended to land, other units were deployed around the rest of the island.
 By early July, he was certain the landing would be on the west coast, so he moved these units there to build up the defenses.

 Takashina kept his armor in reserve.
 The nine light tanks of the 24th Tank Company were inland at Ordot.
 The 2nd Company, 9th Tank Regiment, with between 12 and 14 tanks, mostly mediums, was in support of the 48th Independent Mixed Brigade.
 The 1st Company, 9th Tank Regiment, with between 12 and 15 light tanks, was in support of the 38th Infantry Regiment, behind the Agat beaches.
 In total, there were about 18,500 Japanese troops defending Guam in July 1944.